Railway coupling: Schwab coupler

-As of 2020 Wabtec is working on a digital automatic coupling (DAC) based the Schwab coupler, a possible replacement of the screw couplers in the European rail freight service.
-The coupler is able to handle tensile forces up to 1500 kN and compressive forces up to 2000 kN and is therefore one of the strongest couplers ever designed for European railways.
+As of 2020, Wabtec is working on a digital automatic coupling (DAC) based on the Schwab coupler, a possible replacement of the screw couplers in the European rail freight service.
+The coupler can handle tensile forces up to 1500 kN and compressive forces up to 2000 kN and is therefore one of the strongest couplers ever designed for European railways.

 Shibata coupler

-The Shibata coupler is a variation of the Scharfenberg coupler which was developed by Japanese Government Railways (JGR) engineer Mamoru Shibata in the 1930s for electric trains.
+The Shibata coupler is a variation of the Scharfenberg coupler, which was developed by Japanese Government Railways (JGR) engineer Mamoru Shibata in the 1930s for electric trains.
 (Note: From the early 1920s, JGR's EMUs were using Janney couplers.)
 It is the standard coupler type for all passenger trains in Japan as well as on commuter and subway trains in South Korea.

-Shinkansen (bullet train) rolling stock utilize a variation of the Shibata coupler developed by Sumitomo Metal Industries in the 1960s which uses rotary tight-lock pins, and which coincidentally bears a closer resemblance to the Scharfenberg coupler rather than the Shibata coupler.
+Shinkansen (bullet train) rolling stock uses a variation of the Shibata coupler developed by Sumitomo Metal Industries in the 1960s, which employs rotary tight-lock pins and, coincidentally, bears a closer resemblance to the Scharfenberg coupler than to the Shibata coupler.